ivonunes/plumekit/docs/start/getting-started.md

 ```

 Or do it by hand: `plumekit build --target cloudflare` compiles your Plume
-templates, builds the `Worker` product to Wasm, optimizes it with `wasm-opt`, and
+templates, builds the `Worker` product to Wasm, optimises it with `wasm-opt` and
 emits a deployable bundle in `dist/cloudflare/` (the `app.wasm` module, a
 dependency-free `worker.mjs` bridging host bindings, and a `wrangler.toml`).
 The
 routes you tested natively now run at the edge, byte-for-byte the same.

 Your `wrangler.toml` is yours to customise (bindings, routes, custom domains,
 logging); build writes one on first run and reuses your copy afterwards.
 See
-[Deploying](../deploying.md) for the full workflow (Cloudflare, AWS, containers, and
+[Deploying](../deploying.md) for the full workflow (Cloudflare, AWS, containers and
 CI), and [Portability](../portability.md) for how the targets stay in lockstep.

 ## Rendering views with Plume